top of page

 Usability Testing

-After staring at pixels for several days, it was time to take a step back after getting the prototype working get some feedback from persona-like people who hadn’t been staring at the same pixels for the last several days.
+After staring at pixels for several days, it was time to take a step back after getting the prototype working get some feedback from persona-like users.
+Out of that, I iterated on three issues:

-In adding an item to the cart, the clickable area on the minus sign was on just the minus line - a whopping one pixel height!
+1. In adding an item to the cart, the clickable area on the minus sign was on just the minus line - a whopping one pixel height!
 In addition to being a usability problem, this was also a huge accessibility problem.
 I updated the clickable area to incorporate the whole button area.

-When a user added something to their cart, the original navigation was to the cart page.
+2. When a user added something to their cart, the original navigation was to the cart page.
 This sounded so logical in my brain, but this is not how we shop online!
 We add things to cart, go back to search, add more things to cart, etc. until it’s time to check out, which is when we go to cart.
 So instead of adding to cart navigating to cart, the cart icon updates with the cart quantity and then the user clicks the cart when they’re ready to check out.

-I was focused on font selections and trying to stay within 5-7 font variables for computational loading purposes.
+3. I was focused on font selections and trying to stay within 5-7 font variables for computational loading purposes.
 However, I went a bit too extreme on the home page and Robert does not want to get out his readers to look at text on the home page.
 The simple fix?
 Enlargen the font.

 With those changes in place, it was time to move into HiFi.